Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Formalism

 \subsection{Individual continuity and momentum equations}

 We begin with the multifluid continuum equations for an arbitrary number of charged dust and gas species as in \citet{cowling:1976.mhd.book, ichimaru:1978.nonideal.mhd.deriv.and.assumptions, nakano:1986.nonideal.mhd.formulation.review}.
 We first derive the governing equations for the ``\textit{gas}'' components (all non-dust species) and express the induced electric field that drives the generation of a magnetic field, in terms of an arbitrary dust current.
 In \S \ref{sec:tva}, we then introduce additional assumptions to approximate the dust current and compute the resulting magnetic field seeding rates.
 The most general solutions are not generally instructive (involving non-closed-form expressions), but we find all of the key behaviors and dimensional scalings of interest are captured by reducing to a four-plus-component system of free electrons ($e$), positively charged ions ($+$), neutrals ($n$), and charged dust\footnote{Throughout, quantities like $n_{d}$ implicitly refer to the number of {\em charged} dust grains.
 In well-ionized environments, this will be essentially all dust grains \citep{umebayashi1980recombination,nakano:1986.nonideal.mhd.formulation.review, nakano2002mechanism}, but in highly neutral environments there is sufficiently little free charge that some grains will be uncharged even if grains absorb all the free charge.
 One could represent neutral grains by summing over grain sub-populations with different charge $q_{d}$ (including $q_{d}=0$) in our expressions, but to leading order they have no effect.} ($d$, which can represent a sum over many dust sizes/species), to which we reduce below.
-Each species $j$ is characterized by particle mass $m_j$, number density $n_j$, mass density $\rho_j = n_j m_j$, and signed charge $q_j = \pm Z_j e$, where $e$ is the electron charge.
-Each species $j$ is characterized by its particle mass $m_j$, number density $n_j$, mass density $\rho_j = n_j m_j$, and signed charge $q_j = \pm Z_j e$, where $e$ represents the elementary charge.
+Each species $j$ is characterized by its particle mass $m_j$, number density $n_j$, mass density $\rho_j = n_j m_j$, and signed charge $q_j = \pm Z_j q_e$, where $q_e$ represents the elementary charge and $Z_j$ is the charge number.
 The microscopic velocity of each species is denoted by ${\bf{v}}_j$, and the particles experience an external acceleration ${\bf a}_{{\rm ext},j}$.
 The mean velocity, averaged over the distribution function, is given by ${\bf u}_j \equiv \langle {\bf{v}}_j \rangle$.
 Here, $\langle {\bf{x}}_j \rangle \equiv \int {\bf{x}}_j f_j {\rm d}{\bf{x}}_j$ denotes the average over the distribution function $f_j$, normalized such that $\int f_j {\rm d}{\bf{x}}_j = 1$.

 We consider infinitesimally small volumes, yet larger than both the inter-particle separation and the Debye length, ensuring the charge neutrality assumption holds ($\Sigma n_j q_j = 0$).
 We assume the fluids are non-relativistic and undergo mass and momentum conserving collisional/exchange reactions.
 Under these assumptions, the continuity equation for species $j$ is given by: